nithinmurali/pygsheets/README.md

 ```

 ## Basic Usage

+Basic features are shown here for complete set of features see the full documentation [here](http://pygsheets.readthedocs.io/en/latest/).

 1. [Obtain OAuth2 credentials from Google Developers Console](https://console.developers.google.com/start/api?id=sheets.googleapis.com) for __google spreadsheet api__ and __drive api__ and save the file as client_secret.json in same directory as project [read more](docs/auth.rst)